contagon/handbook/handbook/25-temple-and-family-history-work.md

 * Help the ward council develop and implement the ward temple and family history plan (see [25.2.6](25-temple-and-family-history-work.md#2526-ward-temple-and-family-history-plan)).
 * Instruct ward temple and family history consultants.
 Coordinate their efforts to help members with temple and family history work.
 * Work with the ward mission leader and the missionaries to help those learning the gospel, new members, and returning members engage in temple and family history work.
-* [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)Where applicable, assign ward temple and family history consultants to serve in the family history center (see [23.5.6](23.md#2356-ward-plan-for-sharing-the-gospel-and-strengthening-new-and-returning-members)).
+* [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Where applicable, assign ward temple and family history consultants to serve in the family history center (see [25.3.6](25-temple-and-family-history-work.md#2536-ao-family-history-centers)).
 ### 25.2.4 Ward Temple and Family History Consultants

 Ward temple and family history consultants serve under the direction of the ward temple and family history leader or the member of the elders quorum presidency who fills this role.
 The elders quorum and Relief Society presidents may suggest members who could serve.